The Future of Data Modeling in Power BI with Fabric and AI Integration

 Summing Up

-The struggles of legacy data modeling in Power BI are fading away with Microsoft Fabric and AI integration.
+The struggles of legacy data modeling are fading away with the integration of Power BI with Microsoft Fabric and AI .
 AI can spot mistakes, suggest better ways to organize data, and even handle boring tasks for us.
 Microsoft Fabric acts like a bridge that connects everything smoothly.
 As these tools get better, working with data will become something anyone can do, not just experts.
-This is just the beginning, and things will keep getting better and easier.
-If you also want to make the most of your data, you may seek Power BI data modeling practices from a reliable partner.

 Reimagining Power BI Data Modeling with Fabric and AI Integration